Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The multiplayer map "Vacant" from Modern Warfare 1 and 2 certainly qualifies; is an abandoned building with surreal graffiti paintings, a office-like room with lots of computers and some BEDS in the corridors, and can't figure what people did there.

 The view from space as the Missile Price launched at DC.
 You see the view form an astronaut near the ISS. over your radio you hear them tell you to look to your right.
 You get to watch as the missile flies towards the east coast of the united states.
-With the east coast being on the dark side of the planet, you get to watch as THE ENTIRE EAST COAST OF THE US goes completely dark.
+With the east coast being on the dark side of the planet, you get to watch as THE ENTIRE EAST COAST OF THE US (with the exception of Florida and half of Georgia) goes completely dark.
 Not enough?
 Suddenly, the ISS breaks apart and pieces of it go flying at your character.
 He undoubtedly dies.
 Probably on impact if he was lucky.

 If it comforts you in any way, the ISS scene was scientifically inaccurate as explosion shockwaves won't hit the space station because there's no medium in space.
 Therefore, if the game was consistent to reality the astronaut and the ISS would be unharmed.
 And since Florida's lights are still on after the explosion, Cape Canaveral should still be operation and the astronaut would be brought back to Earth in due time.
 Of course, it doesn't dampen the shock of seeing the East Coast being blacked out by EMP.

 Oh, no, it's worse than that.
 Taking the Starfish Prime High altitude nuclear test into account, the nuclear detonation may very well have knocked out the electronics aboard the ISS.
 That means they had no communications with earth, no life support, and no 'life boat' to boot, leaving them to slowly suffocate as the Carbon Dioxide builds up and the Oxygen content of the air dwindles down to zero.